 3. Take all necessary precautions previously stated and start the machine with the automatic feed lever in its' disengaged position (UP).
-4. Engage the auto-feed lever sharply, turn the FORWARD/OFF/REVERSE (F/O/R) switch (C) to 'FORWARD'.
-As the tool approaches the end of the desired thread, turn the switch (C) to 'OFF'.
+4. Engage the auto-feed lever sharply, turn the FORWARD/OFF/REVERSE (F/O/R) switch (B) to 'FORWARD'.
+As the tool approaches the end of the desired thread, turn the switch (B) to 'OFF'.
 Do not disengage the auto-feed lever.

 5. Retract the tool, using the cross-slide feed handle, noting the exact position on the scale and the exact number of turns.

-Turn the switch (C) to 'REVERSE', the saddle winds back to the beginning and turn switch (C) to 'OFF'.
+Turn the switch (B) to 'REVERSE', the carriage/saddle crank back to the beginning and turn switch (B) to 'OFF'.

-Reset the tool by winding IN the cross-slide the exact number of turns previously wound OUT and then continue to wind IN the to the desired depth of cut.
+Restart the tool by winding IN the cross-slide the exact number of turns previously wound OUT and then continue to wind IN the to the desired depth of cut.

-6. Repeat steps 4 and 5.
+6. Repeat the step 4 and 5.
 Proceed in this manner until the thread is completed.